Non-Archimedean Whitney stratifications: Introduction

 \subsection{Acknowledgment}

 I am grateful to numerous people for many fruitful conversations and also for concrete suggestions concerning this article.
 A person I want to thank particularly is Raf Cluckers.
 At some point, we started to work together on other questions which I thought would be useful for the present article; it turned out that after all, these other results are not needed here (only Lemma~\ref{lem:banach} has been stolen from our common project), but we continued to collaborate, which always stayed to be a great pleasure.
+I also want to thank an anonymous referee, whose comments helped to enhance some arguments and improve the presentation.

-From a financial point of view, I want to thank the Fondation Sciences Math\'ematiques de Paris which supported me during the first year I worked on this project and the Deutsche Forschungsgemeinschaft which supported me during the last two years, via the projects SFB~478 ``Geometrische Strukturen in der Mathematik'' and SFB~878 ``Groups, Geometry \& Actions''.
+From a financial point of view, I want to thank the Fondation Sciences Math\'ematiques de Paris which supported me during the first year I worked on this project and the Deutsche Forschungsgemeinschaft which supported me during the remainder of the time, via the projects SFB~478 ``Geometrische Strukturen in der Mathematik'' and SFB~878 ``Groups, Geometry \& Actions''.